Bennylikescoding/udacityfullstack_5_deploy_to_linux_server/README.md

 ## 2. Update and Upgrade existing packages

 `sudo apt-get update`

 `sudo apt-get upgrade`

+`sudo apt-get dist-upgrade`

+You can check the upgradable lists on the login page after ssh-ed into the remote server.

+See this link (https://askubuntu.com/questions/94102/what-is-the-difference-between-apt-get-update-and-upgrade) for reference

 ## 3. Configure the ssh
 `sudo nano /etc/ssh/sshd_config, change port 22 to 2200`